Skip to main content

 PBGC is a federal agency created by the Employee Retirement Income Security Act of 1974 (ERISA) to protect pension benefits in private sector defined benefit plans - the kind that typically pay a set monthly amount at retirement.
 If your pension plan is insured by PBGC and it ends without sufficient money to pay all benefits, PBGC's insurance program will pay you the benefit provided by your pension plan up to the limits set by law.

-PBGC receives no taxpayer dollars.
-Its operations are financed by insurance premiums, investment income, and assets and recoveries from failed single-employer plans.
+PBGC operations are financed by insurance premiums, investment income, and assets and recoveries from failed single-employer plans.

 Yes.
 Both Verity Health System pension plans are covered under Title IV of ERISA.
 However, because neither pension plan has been covered by PBGC’s insurance program for five years, pension payments will be affected by the legally-required five-year phase-in limit on PBGC’s benefit guarantee for new and newly covered plans that begins with the date of coverage.

 Verity Health System was originally owned and operated by the Daughters of Charity of St. Vincent de Paul, Province of the West, which became the Daughters of Charity Health System.
-In 2015, the hospitals were converted from religious corporations to public benefit corporations.
-Effective December 14, 2015, Verity Health System Retirement Plan A was amended to become subject to Title IV of ERISA.
-Plan B was spun off from Plan A and is also subject to Title IV of ERISA.
+Church sponsored pension plans are generally not covered by PBGC insurance, but in 2015, the hospitals were converted from religious corporations to public benefit corporations.
+Effective December 14, 2015, Verity made changes to the Verity Health System Retirement Plan A so that ERISA would apply to it and the pensions would become covered by PBGC, subject to guarantee limitations in the law.
+Plan B was spun off from Plan A and its pensions also became covered by PBGC.

 No. The Verity Health System Supplemental Retirement Plan is an individual account savings plan, specifically a 401(a) plan.
 It is not covered by PBGC’s insurance.